-II-B-5 External Review Process

-1.0 Guidelines for Requesting an External Review
+- II-B-5 External Review Process - 1.0 Guidelines for Requesting an External Review into the performance review process.

-External reviews are not required in the College of Education but are an option available to any faculty member.
-The decision to request (or not request) external review does not factor into the performance review process.
 Only the external review letters produced from the external review request will be considered as additional materials in the performance review process.
 While external review is not required, a faculty member can request an external review at any time during the performance review process.
 Such a request shall be in conformity with the University Policy File and the Collective Bargaining Agreement (CBA).